Back to glossary

 Why is semantic analysis important?

 In today’s digital landscape, semantic analysis plays a pivotal role in powering advanced AI applications.
-From chatbots to virtual assistants, semantic analysis enables AI systems to engage in more meaningful and accurate conversations with users.
-Here’s why semantic analysis is so critical:
+For example, self-service applications, like chatbots and virtual assistants, leverage semantic analysis to enable more meaningful and accurate AI-driven conversations with users.
+As mentioned above, advanced interaction analytics solutions also use semantic analysis to provide a fuller, more rounded analysis of customer conversations.

 Enhanced natural language understanding (NLU)